airspeed-velocity/asv/docs/source/using.rst

 its lifetime using a given set of benchmarks.
 Below, we use the phrase "project" to refer to the project being benchmarked, and "benchmark suite" to refer to the set of benchmarks -- i.e., little snippets of code that are timed -- being run against the project.

 The benchmark suite may live inside the project's repository, or it may reside in a separate repository -- the choice is up to you and is primarily a matter of style or policy.
-Importantly, the result data stored alongside the benchmark suite may grow quite large, which is a good reason to not include it in the main project repository.
+Note also that the result data is stored in JSON files alongside the benchmark suite and may grow quite large, and you may want to plan where to store it.

-The user interacts with **airspeed velocity** through the ``asv`` command.
+You can interact with **airspeed velocity** through the ``asv`` command.
 Like ``git``, the ``asv`` command has a number of "subcommands" for performing various actions on your benchmarking project.